ubco-db/EmbedDB/docs/usageInfo.md

 state->buffer = malloc((size_t) state->bufferSizeInBlocks * state->pageSize);
 ```

-### Other parameters:
+### Other parameters

 Here is how you can enable EmbedDB to use other included features.
 Below is an explanation of all the features EmbedDB comes with.

 ```c
 // Set EmbedDb to include bitmap in header, writing bitmap to a file, and support varaible data. state->parameters = EMBEDDB_USE_BMAP | EMBEDDB_USE_INDEX | EMBEDDB_USE_VDATA;
 ```

 - `EMBEDDB_USE_INDEX` - Writes the bitmap to a file for fast queries on the data (Usually used in conjuction with EMBEDDB_USE_BMAP).
 - `EMBEDDB_USE_BMAP` - Includes the bitmap in each page header so that it is easy to tell if a buffered page may contain a given key.
 - `EMBEDDB_USE_MAX_MIN` - Includes the max and min records in each page header.
 - `EMBEDDB_USE_VDATA` - Enables including variable-sized data with each record.
 - `EMBEDDB_RESET_DATA` - Disables data recovery.

 *Note: If `EMBEDDB_RESET_DATA` is not enabled, embedDB will check if the file already exists, and if it does, it will attempt at recovering the data.*

 ### Bitmap

 The bitmap is used for indexing data.
 It must be enabled as shown above but it is not mandatory.
 Depending on if `EMBEDDB_USE_INDEX` is enabled, the data will be saved in two locations (datafile.bin) and on the index file.

 Just like the comparator, you may customize the bitmap's functions to your liking.
 A sample implementation can be found in [utilityFunctions](../src/embedDB/utilityFunctions.c).

 ```c
 // define how many buckets data will fall into.